Michael-H777/DS320_Scrape_and_Integrate_Project/README.md

 ## Data Source Description:

     For this project, we are interested in how movie information is recorded on different website.
-We aquired a movie rank list on IMDB that contains the most populat 1000 movies base on user review.
+We acquired a movie rank list on IMDB that contains the most popular 1000 movies base on user review.

     The list contains movie's title, year and a link to its IMDB webpage.
 We navigate into the IMDB webpage to collect more detail information such as genre, rating, number of reviews and box gross.